we-learn-js/js-training/src/slideshow/slides/ObjectOrientedDesignPrinciples.md

 > Segregate, decompose your operations in small interfaces.

 <!--slide-->

 #### About Interfaces

 > "Every operation declared by an object specifies the operation’s name, the objects it takes as parameters, and the operation’s return value.
 This is known as the operation’s signature.

 > The set of all signatures defined by an object’s operations is called the interface to the object.
-An object’s interface characterizes the complete set of requests that can be sent to the object."
+An object’s interface characterises the complete set of requests that can be sent to the object."

 [source](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612)

 <!--slide-->

-> An interface is the description of the set of operations that an object could perform
+> An interface is the description of the set of operations that an object could perform.

 > Interface is actually a concept of abstraction and encapsulation.